Steak with Spicy Chimichurri Sauce is tour new favorite grilling recipe! Chimichurri is a fresh, vibrant sauce that goes perfectly on grilled steak!

 I chose a London Broil for this recipe but really any cut of steak will work for this.
 When the steak is done, remove it to a cutting board and cover with foil.

-I poured the spicy chimichurri sauce all over the steak first and then sliced it.
-Then I poured on some more.
+I spooned the kale chimichurri sauce all over the steak first and then sliced it.
+Of course you can slice it first and then add the sauce, totally up to you.

 Worried about the spiciness for the kids?
 Don’t be.
 This is seriously the best recipe to try out any type of spice level on your kids.
 The freshness of the kale, parsley and garlic tone down the heat so you hardly know it’s there.